spathon/laravel-stripe/README.md

 #### Usage
 All this package is doing is setting the Stripe secret key so you can use the Stripe SDK anywhere anytime.
+Basicly just add `use Stripe\Stripe;`

 ##### Why?
 I created this package mostly to learn how to make a package.